dustinpfister/blog_posts/_posts/js-eval.md

 ## 2 - Other ways to evaluate a little javaScript

 There are a number of other ways to evaluate a little javaScript, often in the form of a string value that needs to be evaluated.
 In this section I will be going over what some of these options might be.
+Now all of these options will be available in all environments, for example in client side javaScript I might be able to use the Function constructor as a way to evaluate a javaScript string, but I can not use the e option of the nodejs binary in such an environment.

 ### 2.1 - The Function Constructor